The treasures of the Loire Valley

 The secret of the Loire Valley Castles is their eternal youth; the castles seem to be ageless.

-Come visit the region and get the opportunity to admire castles such as Chenonceau, Amboise, Azay-le-Rideau, Chaumont-sur-Loire, Langeais, Chambord, Blois and many others.
+Come visit the region and get the opportunity to admire castles such as Chenonceau, Chambord, Amboise, Azay-le-Rideau, Villandry, Cheverny, Blois and many others.

 Explore the gardens that make it famous: Villandry, Valmer, the Rivau, the Bourdaisière among others.